 Today, most experts in all things Irish accept ordinary White Clover (Trifolium repens) as the clover that produces "Shamrocks," although many florists still sell varieties of Oxalis (and their shamrock-shaped leaves) as traditional Shamrock plants during the month of March.

 Clovers occasionally mutate to have four leaflets, instead of the usual three.
 These four-leaf clovers, like other rarities in nature, are considered lucky.
 The mutants are technically called "four-leaf clovers" however, and are not the same as Shamrocks.

 White Clover is a long-lived perennial that grows 3-leaf clovers and blooms year after year.
 It grows and flowers best in full sun, with one teaspoon of seeds covering an area of approximately 4 square feet.

 Despite it's benefits, white clover can quickly become well-established and takes over your lawn if left unmanaged.
 In many parts of the country, it is considered an annoying weed and is listed by the U.S. Department of Agriculture as an invasive species.

 Oxalis deppei 'Iron Cross'

 Also associated with shamrocks, this perennial plant is a variety of oxalis.
 It often appears in stores around early March and is sold as the "Good Luck Shamrock" plant.
 The green, trifoliate leaves have an iron-colored variation in the middle in the shape of a cross-hence its name.
 Oxalis deppi grows in 12 inch tall clumps and produces dark pink flowers from mid summer through mid fall.
-They are hardy to zones 8-10, but can also be grown successfully indoors as houseplants if placed in a brightly lit room and given a two to three month period of dormancy after flowering.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.